 Molecular Weight: 330.75 g/mol

-FUROSCIX is a single-dose prefilled cartridge co-packaged with a single-use, on-body infusor.
+FUROSCIX is a single-dose prefilled cartridge co-packaged with a single-use, On-body Infusor.
 The single-dose prefilled cartridge contains 80 mg per 10 mL sterile, clear to slightly yellow, and non-pyrogenic furosemide solution.
 The pH of FUROSCIX, 7.4, differs from that of Furosemide Injection, USP.

 Each 1 mL of FUROSCIX contains the following inactive ingredients: hydrochloric acid for pH adjustment if needed, sodium chloride (5.84 mg), sodium hydroxide for pH adjustment if needed, tris HCl (7.88 mg), and water for injection (q.s.).

-FUROSCIX is administered via a wearable, single-use, electromechanical (battery powered, micro-processor controlled), on-body delivery system that is pre-programmed to deliver 80 mg of FUROSCIX over 5-hours using a bi-phasic delivery profile.
+FUROSCIX is administered via a wearable, single-use, electromechanical (battery powered, micro-processor controlled), On-body delivery system that is pre-programmed to deliver 80 mg of FUROSCIX over 5-hours using a bi-phasic delivery profile.

 Furosemide primarily inhibits the reabsorption of sodium and chloride in the proximal and distal tubules and in the loop of Henle.
 The high degree of diuresis is largely due to the unique site of action.
 The action on the distal tubule is independent of any inhibitory effect on carbonic anhydrase and aldosterone.

 In patients with NYHA Class II and Class III heart failure, subcutaneous administration of FUROSCIX (30 mg furosemide over the first hour followed by 12.5 mg per hour for the subsequent 4 hours, total 80 mg furosemide) produced similar diuresis and natriuresis to intravenous administration (two 40 mg bolus doses separated by 120 minutes) at 8 and 24 hour post-dose.
-The duration of diuretic effect with FUROSCIX is up to 8 hours or more after initiation of dosing.
+The duration of diuretic effect with FUROSCIX is up to 8 hours after initiation of dosing.

 Absorption